davestange/predict_plays/README.md

 The National Football League consists of 32 teams based in American cities; during the season each team will play at most one game against another team with one team playing in their home stadium and the other team designated as away.
 While there is a rotating bye week throughout the season, most weeks during the season consist of 16 games.

 # DataSet Details
 The data comes from the National Football League and their cloud partner, AWS.
 The data comes from the [NFL Big Data Bowl 2025](https://www.kaggle.com/competitions/nfl-big-data-bowl-2025) dataset for every NFL game during the first nine weeks of the 2020 NFL season.
+The plays dataset consists of 15,000 rows.
 The following datasets are available:

 ## Game Data
 This data provides summary information for each game in the dataset.
 It includes the following fields